hashicorp/nomad/website/source/docs/enterprise/index.html.md

 ### Namespaces
 Namespaces enable multiple teams to safely use a shared multi-region Nomad environment and reduce cluster fleet size.
 In Nomad Enterprise, a shared cluster can be partitioned into multiple namespaces which allow jobs and their associated objects to be isolated from each other and other users of the cluster.

-Namespaces enhance the usability of a shared cluster by isolating teams from the jobs of others, provide fine grain access control to jobs when coupled with ACLs, and can prevent bad actors from negatively impacting the whole cluster.
+Namespaces enhance the usability of a shared cluster by isolating teams from the jobs of others, by providing fine grain access control to jobs when coupled with ACLs, and by preventing bad actors from negatively impacting the whole cluster.

 See the [Namespaces Guide](https://www.nomadproject.io/docs/enterprise/namespaces/index.html) for a thorough overview.